 You may find the following tools useful for promoting more objective assessments and responses.

 Some parents may be unable to meet the needs of their children due to structural factors that are outside of the parents’ and/or our control.

 Examples of structural factors that could contribute to disadvantage and neglect include:

 Where a child has experienced, or is likely to experience significant harm from neglect, we must assess the concern and provide an appropriate response, irrespective of whether or not this is the direct result of inadequate parenting, the impact of structural disadvantage, or a combination of both.

 Assessing the impact of neglect on the child

-Direct engagement and assessment with the child (that is, interviewing and sighting the child) is critical to understanding how the parent’s actions or inactions have made the child feel and the possible trauma arising from neglect.
-Children may not always have the capacity to express their needs and feelings (or have difficulty doing so) because the situation is normalised for them.
-Refer to Chapter 2.2: Signs of Safety - child protection practice framework for a number of working with children tools.
+Direct engagement and assessment with the child (when you interview and sight the child) is critical to understanding how the parent’s actions or inactions have made the child feel and the possible trauma arising from neglect.
+Children may not always have the capacity to express their needs and feelings, or have difficulty doing this because the situation is normalised for them.
+Refer to Chapter 2.2 Signs of Safety - child protection practice framework for a number of working with children tools.

-Child protection workers should make use of a chronology to develop an understanding of the meaning attached by the child to traumatic events.
-Child protection workers should also be mindful that the impact of cumulative harm on a resilient child may be less visible, and for this reason it is important that the child protection worker assesses the child’s subjective view of the impact on them.
+You should make use of a chronology to develop an understanding of the meaning attached by the child to traumatic events.
+You should also be mindful that the impact of cumulative harm on a resilient child may be less visible, and for this reason it is important that you assess the child’s subjective view of the impact on them.

 Recognising emotional neglect in infants and young children is particularly difficult.
 The following symptoms may suggest emotional neglect in infants, but can also be caused by other medical problems.
 Children should always be checked by a medical practitioner or nurse if their behaviour is characterised by: